daveinthecity/daveinthecity.github.io/ideas/Agile/10MinsADay.md

 ### Who's the 'SCRIBE' and who's the 'SCRUM Master' today?

 Be clear about who does what right at the start of Stand Up.
-Out Stand Ups always have 2 key players:
+Our Stand Up always has 2 important people:

 1. SCRUM Master leads Stand Up